Dogs of all sizes enjoy a romp in the snow, or at least enjoy sniffing and exploring it.

 How to Protect Your Pup’s Paws Against the Cold

 Healers Cut and Wound Spray For Pets - if your dog ends up injuring a paw pad on snow or ice, spray the impacted area with a wound spray to help disinfect it and promote healing.
 We recommend Healers Cut and Wound Spray because it is non-toxic and safe for dogs to lick — and we all know how dogs like to lick their injuries.

 Gauze pads — When your dog’s pad is injured, it may seem difficult to keep the wound clean, dry, and medicated.
-Gauze pads are a great help because they can be sprayed with medicine and adhered to the foot with a bootie to promote maximum healing.
+Gauze pads are a great help because they can be sprayed with medicine and adhered to the inside of a bootie to promote maximum healing, and wound protection.

 Healers Medical Booties — Dogs need to walk around, even when their pads are injured.
 A medical bootie helps keep those injured paws clean and prevent infections, and gauze inserts do wonders to keep medication in place.